dougeby/IntuneDocs/intune/quickstart-create-group.md

 ---
 # required metadata

-title: Quickstart - Use a group to manage users
+title: Quickstart - Create a group to manage users
 titlesuffix:
 description: In this quickstart you will use Intune to create a group based on existing users.
 keywords: